Mohamed-khattab/Elevator-System-Design/README.md

 ## How to Run

-To run the solution, you need to have Java installed on your machine.
-You can clone this repo or download the source code as a zip file.
+To run the solution, you need to have Java installed on your machine.You can clone this repo or download the source code as a zip file.
 Then navigate to the src folder and run TestElvator file